wagenadl/spectralign/README.md

 p0_ = (0.1 * W, 0.5 * H)
 ```

-(Python variable names may not contain primes (**') so I use an
+(Python variable names may not contain primes (**′) so I use an
 underscore instead.)

-Naturally, these points don't correspond perfectly.
+Naturally, these points don′t correspond perfectly.
 In this particular
 case, the images are actually handheld photographs.
 So we need
-spectralign's matching ability to discover actual matches:
+spectralign′s matching ability to discover actual matches:

 ```python
 matcher = spectralign.Matcher(img, img_)
 p, p_ = matcher.refine(p0, p0_, size=(512, 1024), iters=3)
 ```

-(For technical reasons, spectralign's matcher is more efficient on
+(For technical reasons, spectralign′s matcher is more efficient on
 regions whos dimensions are an integer power of two.
 But you could
 have written `size=(0.2 * W, 0.8 * H)` and obtained largely identical
 results.)

-Now, ***p*** and ***p***' are spectralign's estimate of points that
+Now, ***p*** and ***p***′ are spectralign′s estimate of points that
 actually match.

 If we assume that the only transformation needed to align these images